mads9797/TMS_FACS_Phylostratigraphy/README.md

 	•	data.table, dplyr, tidyr – Efficient data manipulation
 	•	scDblFinder – Doublet detection using batch-aware modelling

-All dependencies are managed within a Docker/Singularity container.
-This ensures reproducibility across environments.
+All dependencies are managed via a Docker or Singularity container for full reproducibility.

-##Docker Image
+## Docker Image

 This project is containerised for reproducibility and ease of use.